-First Time Home Owners Loan - Loans of up to \$5,000 are available to pay closing costs associated with purchasing your first home.
+First Time Home Owners Loan - Loans of are available to pay closing costs associated with purchasing your first home.
 These loans are limited to career minded Coast Guard members.
 Assistance may be provided to a retiree for his/her first retirement home within the first 12 months following retirement.

 Renter's Loan - A loan may be available to cover the costs of security deposits, first and last months rent for renting a primary residence.
 Request for this type of loan must include a copy of the lease or rental agreement showing the required deposits, first and last months rent and proof that arrangements have been made to obtain renter's insurance.
 The check for this type of loan is made out directly to the landlord.
+Assistance may be provided when the client demonstrates a financial need for assistance after all government entitlements have been utilized.

 Medical Assistance - Loans given for extraordinary medical expenses associated with family medical and/or mental health care and counseling.
 Medical and dental assistance is limited to extraordinary, unexpected and/or emergency situations where, after careful planning and budgeting, a demonstrated financial need remains and all available resources have been utilized.
+Care must be medically required and cannot be elective.